-Sacraments.-Baptism.-Confirmation.-The Eucharist.-Ceremonies of the Mass.-Blessed Bread.-Viaticum.-Penance.-Auricular Confession.-Excommunication.-Bull "In Cana Domini."-Extreme Unction.- -Extreme Unction.-Bull "In Cana Domini."-Extreme Unction.-Benediction of Grave-Yards.-Funerals.-Burial.-Marriage.-Festivals.-Calendar.-January.-February.-March.-Lent.-Carnavals.-Easter.-April.-May.-Whitzuntide.-Procession of Corpus Christi.-June.-July.-August.-September.-October.-November.-December.-Processions.-Relics.-Adoration of the Pope.-Coronation of the Pope.-Benediction of Bells.-Reception of Nuns.
+Sacraments.-Baptism.-Confirmation.-The Eucharist.-Ceremonies of acraments.-Baptism.-Confirmation.-The Eucharist.-Ceremonies of the Mass.-Blessed Bread.-Viaticum.-Penance.-Auricular Confession. -Excommunication.-Bull "In Cana Domini."-Extreme Unction.- Benediction of Grave-Yards.-Funerals.-Burial.-Marriage.-Festivals.-Calendar.-January.-February.-March.-Lent.-Carnavals.- Easter.-April.-May.-Whitsuntide.-Procession of Corpus Christi.- June.-July.-August.-September.-October.-November.-December.- Processions.-Relics.-Adoration of the Pope.-Coronation of the Pope.- Benediction of Bells.-Reception of Nuns.

-From the multifarious ceremonies which the Roman Hierarchy have enacted. it was deemed requisite to select a few specimens, correctly to illustrate the it was deemed requisite to select a few specimens, correctly to illustrate that nature of that antichristian system as embodied in its impious and soul-destroying ritual.
+From the multifarious ceremonies which the Roman Hierarchy have enacted, it was deemed requisite to select a few specimens, correctly to illustrate the nature of that antichristian system as embodied in its impious and soul-destroying ritual.
 The different sections which follow have been compiled chiefly from that standard and authentic work, published in France, about one hundred years since, entitled, Picart's "Ceremonies and Religious Customs."

 The ensuing concise delineations of the practical blasphemy and idolatry which are enjoined by the Papal Hierarchy, and universally enacted wherever the supremacy of the Court of Rome is acknowledged, form a suitable appendix to the fourth chapter of these "Illustrations of Popery."
-Only the most prominent of all the superstitious observances which are appointed by the Roman Pontifis are noticed.
-They may be subdivided into two general classes-The Sacraments; and the Festivals.
+Only the most prominent of all the superstitious observances which are appointed by the Roman Pontiffs are noticed.
+They may be subdivided into two general classesby Pope Pius V., and as admitted by all living Papists; there are seven Sacraments; which are thus characterized.
+"By Baptism we are born in Christ.
+By Confirmation we increase in grace.
+By the Eucharist our souls are sustained.
+By Penance we recover the health of the soul.
+Extreme Unction washes away Impurity of Sin.
+By Holy Orders, Priests receive power to exercise all the functions of the Ministry.
+Every one knows the end of Marriage."
+I. SACRAMENTS.-According to the Roman Confession of Faith, as enacted absolutely necessary."

-I. Sacraments; and the Festivals.

-I. Sacraments; and the Festivals.
+The Sacraments; and the Festivals.